-Although a pleasing appearance was admired, women in the nineteenth century were often told that the only way to achieve ‘true’ beauty was to cultivate their moral character.
+Although a pleasing external appearance was admired, women in the nineteenth century were often told that ‘true beauty’ came from within.

 The first lesson to be learned, therefore, by the girl or woman who seeks the development of her own beauty, is that enduring beauty comes from within, that lovely thoughts create curves of loveliness in face and form, and that the more susceptible she becomes to their elevating influence, the greater is their vitality, and the more effective the work of the refining chisel.

-In the twentieth century, as more women entered the workforce they soon realised – or were told by beauty writers, fashion columnists and advertisers – that although good character was still valued, appearance was important to them achieving success in the workplace, and could also affect their personal or social status.
+As more women entered the workforce in the twentieth century, they soon realised – or were told by beauty writers, fashion columnists and advertisers – that although good character was still valued, appearance was at least as, if not more important for them in achieving success in the workplace and in their personal and social life.

 Now the first thing of which we are aware when we meet a woman is her looks.
 When we say Mrs. So and So is beautiful, we are referring always to her appearance.
 Beauty of character, wit, intelligence, these are recognized later.
 But, human nature being what it is, it is our appearance by which we first are judged.
 Appearance may be called by other names, we may speak of charm, of personality, of individuality, but each of these terms is summed up in the one word, beauty.